MathematicsIn this section...

 At Barrow Hedges we believe that in order to be successful mathematicians, children must develop a deep conceptual understanding of number.
 We know this starts from a very young age, and that the building blocks for complex maths reasoning are generally developed in EYFS.
 It is vital that during their time in Nursery and Reception children develop a deep understanding of number as research shows that early maths skills are one of the strongest predictors of later academic achievement.

-Please look at our EYFS Number Foundations (pdf below) for ideas on how to develop children’s early maths skills at home.
+Please look at our EYFS Number Foundations document below for ideas on how to develop children’s early maths skills at home.

-We assess children regularly to track their progress towards meeting the end of year expected standards (these standards can be found on our maths target sheets pdf below).
-This ensures that work is accurately matched to the specific needs of the learners, and allows time to address the specific misconceptions that the children may have and move children’s learning on, once appropriate.
-To inform teaching and learning within mathematics, our children sit termly tests produced by one of the many Maths Hubs.
-The results of these are shared with parents and carers at our parent teacher consultation evenings so they are aware of the skills their children are able to apply and areas for development.
+We regularly assess children to track their progress towards meeting the end of year expected standards (see NC Maths Key Objectives below).
+This enables teachers to identify and target gaps in pupils' knowledge and understanding, and consider carefully what gaps, barriers or misconceptions children may have.
+Termly assessments are shared with parents and carers at our parent teacher consultation evenings so that they are aware of the skills their children are able to apply and areas for development.

 To see which key skills are taught in each year group and how the skills progress from EYFS to Year 6, please click here.
 Alternatively, you can find the document at the bottom of this page (titled: Subject Skills Progression - Maths).

 Miss R Cheetham is the Subject Leader for Mathematics.